 “Our model is to come in and disrupt the practice of having to consume empty calories,” Rauch said.
 “We do it by also creating jobs — we have 61 people who work for us, I’d say 80 percent are from areas around the store and are representative of our community.”

-Be nimble.
 Though Rauch had set Daily Table’s business model, he still found himself making “one constant adjustment after another adjustment.”

 Through community feedback, Rauch learned that many customers wanted flexibility with meal preparation.
 Not everyone had the time (or wanted) to make a full meal after getting home late after work.
 So Rauch hired an executive chef to plan affordable, prepared meals.